marvin-nyalik/Coding-Challenge/README.md

 According to the definition of LCA on Wikipedia: “The lowest common ancestor is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow a node to be a descendant of itself).”

 - [ ] Solution in lca_binary_tree.rb

+# Problem: 998.
+Maximum Binary Tree II
+Medium
+507
+770
+Companies
+A maximum tree is a tree where every node has a value greater than any other value in its subtree.

+You are given the root of a maximum binary tree and an integer val.

+Just as in the previous problem, the given tree was constructed from a list a (root = Construct(a)) recursively with the following Construct(a) routine:

+If a is empty, return null.
+Otherwise, let a[i] be the largest element of a.
+Create a root node with the value a[i].
+The left child of root will be Construct([a[0], a[1], ..., a[i - 1]]).
+The right child of root will be Construct([a[i + 1], a[i + 2], ..., a[a.length - 1]]).
+Return root.
+Note that we were not given a directly, only a root node root = Construct(a).

+Suppose b is a copy of a with the value val appended to it.
+It is guaranteed that b has unique values.

+Return Construct(b).

+- [ ] Solution in max_binary_tree_ii_insert.rb

+# Problem: 654.
+Maximum Binary Tree
+Medium
+5.1K
+329
+Companies
+You are given an integer array nums with no duplicates.
+A maximum binary tree can be built recursively from nums using the following algorithm:

+Create a root node whose value is the maximum value in nums.
+Recursively build the left subtree on the subarray prefix to the left of the maximum value.
+Recursively build the right subtree on the subarray suffix to the right of the maximum value.
+Return the maximum binary tree built from nums.

+- [ ] Solution in build_max_bin_tree.rb

+# Problem: 450.
+Delete Node in a BST
+Medium
+8.6K
+233
+Companies
+Given a root node reference of a BST and a key, delete the node with the given key in the BST.
+Return the root node reference (possibly updated) of the BST.

+Basically, the deletion can be divided into two stages:

+Search for a node to remove.
+If the node is found, delete the node.

+- [ ] Solution in delete_tree_node.rb